Articles and information about M/S Estonia

 So the Kurm Committee is to be congratulated to have reached the following conclusion:

 And it is very easy to accomplish.
 Just check the hull of the wreck below waterline for leakages.
 It is completely visible above the bottom of the sea.
 And remember.
 Ships float on hulls.
 Ships do not sink when their hulls are intact.
-Maybe Estonia sank due to damage to the hull?
+Of course Estonia sank due to sabotage and damages to the hull?
 It explains why the three crew members saw a closed ramp of the superstructure.
+BTW - according to the Final JAIC report the ship didn't sink until after 01.50 hrs!
+I think the ship sank already 01.35 hrs.

 Anders Björkman (2 March 2009)